We live in a society in which monogamous pairing is the norm.

 Competition amongst women, fueled by our patriarchal cultural conditioning, is incredibly detrimental to our fight for gender equality.

 When we work to liberate ourselves and those around us from seeing other women as competitors, we work to strengthen the feminist movement.

 Fact #4: You have the right to choose.

 No one should ever feel pushed into polyamory by a partner or by those around them – that choice should always be completely yours.

 Unfortunately, we don’t usually have models in our lives for building trusting and open polyamorous relationships, so it can take time and work to figure out what you want your relationship to look like.

-More people are coming together to support other poly folks, so look in your area for poly meet-up groups.
+More people are coming together to support other polyamorous folks, so look in your area for polyamory meet-up groups.
 Or start your own!

 And look for Dossie Easton and Janet Hardy’s incredible book, The Ethical Slut: A Practical Guide to Polyamory, Open Relationships, & Other Adventures